This article was updated on 11 October 2023.

 How are digital assets valued as part of divorce proceedings?

-The digital asset market is in the news daily on account of the substantial fluctuations in the markets.
+The digital asset market is in the news daily on account of its substantial fluctuations.
 We are constantly reminded of the big winners and big losers in the market.
 As family lawyers, we are used to dealing with changes in the value of assets as part of the ongoing negotiations upon divorce.
 For example, individuals with shareholdings, business assets, and property assets often experience fluctuations in value throughout the negotiations or court proceedings.

 It is usual for updated valuations to be sought at regular intervals as part of the ongoing negotiations, or the court process where parties are required to provide updating disclosure before a hearing.
 This ensures that the parties, their lawyers, and the judge are working with the most accurate and up to date figures when making decisions.
 In the same way, digital assets will need to be updated throughout the process.